Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 Steps:

-3. Go to C:\Windows\SoftwareDistribution and delete all contents
+3. Open C:\Windows\SoftwareDistribution and delete all files and folders inside.

 So What Was the Real Cause?

-Even though I’m using a Core i-series CPU, Microsoft has gradually increased hardware requirements — especially for new updates like 24H2.
+Even though I’m using a Core i-series CPU, Microsoft has gradually tightened the hardware requirements for Windows 11 feature updates — especially for 24H2 and later.

-• Older CPUs may no longer support new instruction sets
+• Some older CPUs no longer meet the required instruction sets or security capabilities.

-• Firmware or BIOS versions can also cause update blocks
+• Outdated firmware or BIOS versions can also cause Windows to block new feature updates.

 How to Check CPU Compatibility

-Solutions (If It’s Really a CPU Compatibility Issue)
+If It’s Really a CPU Compatibility Issue: Your Options

 1. Update BIOS/UEFI